 I do go to the library a lot.
 But I stop there on my way to or from other errands.
 I get not only books, but also audio books to listen to in the car whenever I go to the store or anywhere.
 Makes the car time go a lot more enjoyably without costing me a thing.

 I have just started re-reading a collection and I can't believe how much I didn't remember!

 I do that a lot.
 Sometimes you miss things, because you want to get to the end.

 Good advice, Deeli!
 Some books just get better and better!
 I must confess that I seldom re-read books from my own collection, but I never tire of re-reading the books that I taught to my English classes at school, and I certainly discovered joys in them on the 2nd, 3rd or later readings.

 Wow.
 I do, then I decide whether or not to keep the books, or sell them.
 There's always something you missed the first two or four times.

 Great post, Deeli.
 I have many books that I've read at least ten times each.
 All the Harry Potter books, the Stephanie Plum series by Janet Evonavich, the Goldie Bear (she's a caterer who solves mysteries) series by Diane Mott Davidson, and many other complete series of mystery books, as well.

 Amen!
 I can't tell you how many times I have read Captain and the Kings by Taylor Caldwell.
-I have also read A Tale of Two Cities several times.

 I used to love rereading my old favorites, when I was reading with my eyes rather than my ears. :D